Last Updated on July 13, 2020 by Michael Joseph

 As an oily fish, salmon has a respectable concentration of the vitamin, and a half-fillet of the fish provides 72% of vitamin B12’s RDI (27).

-Salmon contains a range of health-promoting compounds, and these include the fish’s large omega-3 stores, selenium, and the pigmented carotenoid astaxanthin.
+Salmon is also a great source of niacin and it contains a range of health-promoting compounds.
+These compounds include the fish’s large omega-3 stores, selenium, and the pigmented carotenoid astaxanthin.

 A recent randomized controlled trial suggests that astaxanthin may play a protective role in defending skin against UV-induced damage (28).